How Does Oxycodone Addiction Develop? The Path to Oxycodone Addiction Treatment

 As with other opioids, frequent use of oxycodone can lead to physical and psychological dependence.
 This means that the body becomes accustomed to having the drug present and will experience withdrawal when use is stopped.
-As a person continues to use oxycodone, they may need higher and more frequent doses to achieve the desired effects, leading to tolerance and potential overdose.
+As a person continues to use oxycodone, they may need higher and more frequent doses to achieve the desired effects; at this stage, seeking professional oxycodone addiction treatment is vital to reverse the cycle of tolerance and prevent a life-threatening overdose.

 Signs of Oxycodone Addiction